dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Remember, reality is self inflicted.

++ "Money is a form of frozen and tradeable time" - naval

 + "Tools should make users feel like pilot, not like mechanics".
 There is a good way to hide complexity and there is a bad way.
 Comes down to good abstractions.

 + Be self aware about your self awareness - Erik.